 Leen Geirnaerdt is CFO of the Dutch group USG People, which became a Recruit Holdings subsidiary in 2016.
 She assumed her role in 2010 and retained it after the acquisition was complete.
 Prior to acting as the group CFO, Geirnaerdt held various senior management positions within the group, including that of general manager of USG People Belgium’s shared service center transactions and support.
 She served as corporate controller at Solvus NV until the firm was acquired by USG People.

-Denis Pennel has held the role of managing director of Ciett since April 2005.
-Pennel promotes the interests of the staffing industry before international institutions, such as the European Union (EU), the International Labour Organisation (ILO), the World Bank or the OECD.
-Pennel published a book in 2013, Travailler pour soit (Working for oneself), which explores recent trends in the labour market.
-Prior to his current role, he served as corporate communications director for Manpower France (1998-2005).
+Denis Pennel was appointed managing director of Ciett in April 2005.
+Pennel promotes the interests of the staffing industry before international institutions, such as the European Union (EU), the International Labour Organisation (ILO) the World Bank and theOECD.
+Prior to his appointment, he served as corporate communications director for Manpower France (1998-2005).
 He is best known for his advocacy work during the writing phase of the Agency Work Directive as well as his efforts to ensure the optimal transposition of the directive across Europe.